General Guide

 What makes Zush stand out next to the rest of this list:

-• $10 one-time — no subscription, ever.
+• $8/month or $38 one-time — choose monthly flexibility or lifetime access.
 Most competitors are $10–$100/month or $96+/year, recurring.

 • Accurate, descriptive names — uses content-aware multimodal AI (vision + document text), not just metadata or filename patterns, so names like Q1 Planning Notes.docx instead of meeting_notes_v7_final.docx.